 By calculating the BD of every pair of sound units in the elicitation paragraph read by a specific speaker, the unique distance matrix with respect to that speaker can be obtained.
-This sound structure is called the pronunciation structure in this paper and is shown in Fig. 2.
+This sound structure is called the pronunciation structure in this paper.
 The structure only represents the local and global contrastive aspects of a given utterance, which is theoretically similar to Jakobson's structural phonology [8].
 [7] showed experimentally that the invariant pronunciation structure is useful to group dialects into clusters.
 Thus, the differences of the structures between two speakers can be used as features to estimate inter-speaker pronunciation distances.